jcs090218/jcs-profile/content/en/projects.md

 A cross-platform Bluetooth plugin for [Unity][], implemented in the native code of each platform.
 - [CCosQuick][] (Winter 2019 – Summur 2020 💸):
 Prototype your game easily with component driven library built on top of Cocos Creator.
+- [JCSUE][] (Fall 2017):
+Quickly construct your game by utilizing multiple components and predefined default settings.

 ## Abandoned projects (will never be finished)